Wacht am Rhein (game): Publication history

-SPI had previously published two small board wargames about the "Battle of the Bulge": The Ardennes Offensive (1973), and Bastogne: The Desperate Defense (1976).
-Wacht am Rhein, considerably larger and more complex than either of its predecessors, was designed by Jim Dunnigan, with cartography and artwork by Redmond Simonsen, and was published by SPI in 1977.
+SPI had previously published two small board wargames about the Battle of the Bulge: The Ardennes Offensive (1973), and Bastogne: The Desperate Defense (1976).
+Wacht am Rhein, considerably larger and more complex than either of its predecessors, was designed by Jim Dunnigan and developed by Jospeph Balkoski and Jay Nelson.
+It was published by SPI in 1977 with cartography and artwork by Redmond Simonsen.
 Several errors and ambiguities in the rules and set up were discovered after the game's release, and SPI published a set of errata in Fire & Movement #8.

-Wacht am Rhein was not a bestsller for SPI.
+Wacht am Rhein was not a bestseller for SPI.
 Although the game was #2 in SPI sales in April 1977, it fell to 10th place only two months later, and permanently disappeared off SPI's Top 10 list by the end of the summer.

+The game system was used by Joseph Balkoski, with some modification, for Atlantic Wall (1978).

 When TSR took over SPI in 1983 and sought to get an immediate return on its money by re-printing a number of SPI titles, Wacht am Rhein was not included.

+A revised version of the game was published by Decision Games in 2005.